 Indianapolis, IN 46204

-There are a number of different responsibilities that make up Aramark's operation.
+There are a number of different responsibilities that make up Legends' operation.
 Positions include: Runners, Cashiers, Food Preparation, Bartender, Miscellaneous Duties, as well as many others.
-Runners are responsible for moving product from the Aramark warehouse to a location in which it will be sold.
+Runners are responsible for moving product from the Legends warehouse to a location in which it will be sold.
 The Cashier, Food Preparer, and Bartender positions are all self-explanatory and Bartenders are sometimes eligible to receive tips.

 The stagehand crew is an integral part of the concert experience.
 Our stage crew is run by 317 Productions, Inc. To work on the stage crew you must be at least 18 years of age and able to work early in the morning (7:00 – 8:00 am start time) for at least 5 hours if not more to load the show in, and late in the evening (9:00- 11:00 pm start time) for another 4 hours to load the show out.
 No prior experience is necessary, but the job is physically demanding.